henryhale/pixsim/docs/font-editor.md

 the [display simulator](./display-unit.md) basing on it's [character set](./charset.md).

 It allows for designing glyphs, say the appearances of the characters, and export the graphical representation of each as a bitmap in one single `*.font.json` file.

->Glyphs are the visual representations of the characters.
+> Glyphs are the visual representations of the characters.

 -   Each character is exported as a bitmap containing the details on how it will be rendered.
 -   The exported font file contains a JSON string whose keys are correspond to the character's unique id (in binary) from the supported [character set](./charset.md).

+> Why bitmaps?
+>
+> Modern fonts like scalable fonts such as TrueType fonts are
+> stored as mathematical vector descriptions.
+These are eventually transformed
+> into bitmaps for rendeing on the screen(toggling on/off pixels).

 The editor provides features to visually edit character bitmaps, manage character sets, and preview the font in real-time.
 The tool allows exporting